-Edward R. Murrow Street is a two-lane Minor Arterial withhich runs north-south from Cook Road to F&S Grade Road.
+Edward R. Murrow Street is a two-lane Minor Arterial which runs north-south from Cook Road to F&S Grade Road.

-Sedro Woolley Comprehensive Plan | 3-12 Update effective: May 18, 2018Draft: March 2022
+Sedro Woolley Comprehensive Plan | 3-10 Update Effective September 28, 2022

 Major Collectors

 The John Liner Road/McGarigle Road corridor provides east-west access parallel to SR 20 in the north part of Sedro-Woolley.
 The roadways are narrow two-lane Major Collectors with twenty-five (25) mph speed limits.
 Jones Road and John Liner Road are currently separated by the existing railroad line.
 The City's Transportation Improvement Program (TIP) identifies a series of projects which include a railroad undercrossing and upgrade of Jones Road to F&S Grade Road to extend this major collector system across the City and tie to the proposed Trail Road collector system.